 Forward-looking statements include all statements that are not historical facts.
-In some cases, you can identify forward-looking statements by terms such as "may," "might," "objective," "intend," "should," "could," "can," "would," "expect," "believe," "anticipate," "project," "target," "design," "estimate," "predict," "potential," "plan", "hope" or the negative of these terms, or similar expressions and comparable terminology intended to identify forward-looking statements.
+In some cases, you can identify forward-looking statements by terms such as "may," "might," "will," "objective," "intend," "should," "could," "can," "would," "expect," "believe," "anticipate," "project," "target," "design," "estimate," "predict," "potential," "plan", "hope" or the negative of these terms, or similar expressions and comparable terminology intended to identify forward-looking statements.
 These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties, including those set forth under the section of this Quarterly Report on Form 10-Q titled "Part II, Item 1A - Risk Factors" and elsewhere in this Quarterly Report.
 Forward-looking statements include, but are not limited to, statements about:

-- the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - the portfolio of clinical trials planned for submission in our Biologics License Application, or BLA, of tarcocimab tedromer (formerly KSI-301, also known as tarcocimab); - the scope, progress, results and costs of developing tarcocimab, KSI-501 or any other product candidates we may develop, and conducting preclinical studies and clinical trials, including for tarcocimab and KSI-501; - our ability to present clinical data across our pivotal trials during 2023; - our and Lonza's ability to successfully execute on our manufacturing development plan; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval, including the order and number of clinical studies required to support a BLA in diabetic macular edema, or DME, retinal vein occlusion, or RVO, diabetic retinopathy, or DR and wet age-related macular degeneration, or wet AMD; - our expectations regarding chemistry manufacturing and controls, or CMC, requirements of the United States Food and Drug Administration, or FDA, and other regulatory bodies to support our BLA submission and potential commercial launch; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve FDA approval of tarcocimab in DME, RVO, DR, wet AMD and/or of KSI-501; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - · our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets;
+- the success, cost and timing of our development activities, preclinical studies, clinical trials and regulatory filings; - the translation of our preclinical results and data and early clinical trial results in particular relating to safety, efficacy and durability into future clinical trials in humans; - the continued durability, efficacy and safety of our product candidates; - the scope, progress, results and costs of developing any product candidates we have or may have develop, and conducting preclinical studies and clinical trials; - our ability to present clinical data from our remaining pivotal trials during 2023; - our and Lonza's ability to successfully execute on our manufacturing development plan; - the number, size and design of clinical trials that regulatory authorities may require to obtain marketing approval of any of our current or future product candidates; - our expectations regarding chemistry manufacturing and controls, or CMC, requirements of the United States Food and Drug Administration, or FDA, and other regulatory bodies to support any BLA submission and potential commercial launch; - the timing or likelihood of regulatory filings and approvals, including the potential to achieve FDA approval of any product candidates; - our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - our ability to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the rate and degree of market acceptance of our product candidates; - the success of competing products or platform technologies that are or may become available; - our plans and ability to establish sales, marketing and distribution infrastructure to commercialize any product candidates for which we obtain approval; - our expectation as to the concentration of retinal specialists in the United States and its impact on our sales and marketing plans; - our expectations regarding our ability to enter into manufacturing-related commitments, and the timing thereof; - future agreements with third parties in connection with the commercialization of our product candidates; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets;